 The Condition Becomes Worse

-In January of this year, after visiting his first neurologist in Minneapolis, Stanton underwent a new round of steroid injections — one targeting each leg.
-“This time the relief only lasted for three days, so I knew I couldn’t continue treating my problem with shots,” he says.
+After visiting his first neurologist in Minneapolis, Stanton underwent a new round of steroid injections — one targeting each leg.
+"This time the relief only lasted for three days, so I knew I couldn't continue treating my problem with shots," he says.

 This neurologist who gave him the injections told him the time had come for surgery to relieve pressure on the spinal cord and nerve roots.
 "He held up an X-ray and showed me the inflammation in my spine," Stanton says.
 Seeking a second opinion, Stanton visited another neurologist, who also said the time had come for surgery.
 Both the first and second neurologist told Stanton they couldn't guarantee that surgery would be successful.
 Or how long recovery would take.